sjgcit/cap/README.md

 goodbye() ; }
 ```

 Note also the related *return_macro* functionality.
+As you would expect only "naked" braces will be replaced.
+Braces inside quotes or comments will **not** be replaced.

 Possible uses include debugging and placing hook calls to control e.g. custom memory allocation and freeing when you exit a scope.